bhjelmar/HackingWithSwift/README.md

 # HackingWithSwift
-following along with the exercises at https://www.hackingwithswift.com/
+following along with the exercises at:

+https://www.hackingwithswift.com/